 Make sure you have a plan B

-We always advise that both sitters and owners have a plan B before a sit in case there are any unforeseen circumstances.
-Given that the coronavirus situation is evolving daily, it is important to make sure you have a plan B which you can rely on if for any reason your sit/sitter is unable to travel.
+We always advise that both sitters and owners have a plan B in place before a sit, which you can rely on if for any reason your sit/sitter is unable to travel.
+This is in case of any unforeseen circumstances.

 Check your travel provider

 We advise members to check that planned transport is going ahead with their travel provider.
-Due to lack of demand some travel providers have cancelled flights or arranged alternative routes which may result in unexpected delays.
+Some travel providers may cancel flights or arrange alternative routes which may result in unexpected delays.

 Make sure you have travel insurance